Mitso98/Exploratory-Data-Analysis_USA_death/readme.md

 ## Summary of Findings

-> We found a lot of inttersting things,
+> We found a lot of inttersting things,\
+- The most intentions in our dataset are suicide, homiecide, accedents, respectively.
+- Men suicide more than women,\
+howver wome attempts are more often,\
+moreover they are more prone to depresion,\
+but males suicide methods are more violent, making them more likely to complete before anyone can intervent.
+-